junesirius/junesirius.github.io/_posts/Supernatural/SPN_Pinefest26/SPN-Cursed-lips-whole-novel.md

 "Or maybe this is exactly what the tablets are meant for," Cas says thoughtfully.

 Dean queries with his eyes.
 Cas continues, "God didn't just write down the Words on the tablets, he left his power in them too: his power when he created this world, the power of creation.
-Each tablet only has half the knowledge, half the power.
-But as you discovered," he nods at Donatello, "the angel tablet and the demon tablet are two opposite but balanced parts, Yin and Yang, light and darkness, Heaven and Hell.
-And when they collide, the balanced, most pure and powerful energy recreated what was used in the very first days of the Creation.
+Each tablet only has half the knowledge, half the power -- enough to change those who touched, like it did to Metatron and Crowley, but not enough to really change the world.
+But as you discovered, --" he nods at Donatello, "-- the angel tablet and the demon tablet are two opposite but balanced parts, Yin and Yang, light and darkness, Heaven and Hell.
+And when they collide, the released balanced power is the most pure and powerful energy, it recreated what was used in the very first days of the Creation.
 Except this time, instead of the God making the creation, Dean, it's your mind shaping the reality.
-And the first and only thoughts in your mind at the time when that power was unleashed, was to save Sam and me.
+And the first and only thoughts in your mind at the time when that power was released, was to save Sam and me.
 And that's exactly what it did.
 That's what you wanted most."

 "So if I was thinking about endless fortune, I'd be standing on top of a mountain of gold?"
 Dean jokes.

 "Would you?"
 Sam raises his eyebrows.
 "When would fortune *ever* be anything important in your mind?"

 Dean shrugs slightly, his shoulders relaxing slowly.
-"I'm just saying.
+"Doesn't harm.
+I'm just saying.
 If I had known, I'd prepare better when I cast the one and only wishing spell.
 Say, I can also add on top to save everyone we lost, bring Mom and Dad back, and Bobby, and Kevin.
-And might add a clause to lock Heaven and Hell too, to save our trouble.
+And maybe add a clause to lock Heaven and Hell up too, and get rid of the monsters, to save our trouble.
 Otherwise I feel like we're just back where we started."

 "And where we started is before anything is screwed up bad.
 I don't see what's to complain about."
 Sam says easily.
-"You did just say you'd give anything to just bring me and Cas back normal again -- not with any bonus, just back normal.
+"You did just say you'd give anything to just bring me and Cas back normal again -- not with any bonus, just us, back normal.
 And apparently those tablets were just like, 'Your wish is my command, Dean.'
 So stop feeling bad about not resurrecting anyone else."

 "Where are the tablets now, Dean?"
 Cas chime ins, then.

 Dean suspects he's just trying to help distract his train of thoughts before any guilt can slip in and take root, and he can really use it.
 "Gone.
 They sort of just exploded when those power were unleashed.
 I guess it's just a one-time deal."

 "So all the Words were gone too?"
 Donatello can't help asking.
-"That means I don't have any more tablet to decode?"
+"Does that mean I don't have any more tablet to decode?"

-"Guess so," Sam agrees.
+"I guess so," Sam agrees.

-"Does that mean I just lost my job?
+"Does that also mean I just lost my job?
 You don't need a prophet anymore without any Words left, now, do you?" he asks hopefully.

 Dean blinks, thinking for a second, then turns to Cas, "That's your department's question, out of my paygrade now.
 But he does have a point, does that mean no more prophet?
-No more innocent people get suddenly dragged into this life that no one wants?
+No more innocent people get suddenly dragged into this shitty life that no one wants?
 It's a terrible lottery system anyway, if you ask me."

-Cas ponders for a moment.
+Cas ponders for a moment, looking from Dean to Donatello.
 "I have to admit, this is something not even I can be certain of.
 We had prophets since the dawn of human's time, since biblical age.
 We have never been without prophets, but now that we don't have Words or God to speak for, I can see why prophet is no longer necessary.
 I would certainly hope you can go back to your old life now, Donatello, you deserve it.
 And if it's any comfort, you're the best prophet I've ever known."

 "That include Luke and Matthew and those guys?"
 Donatello jokes.